Cloesick/DemaWebshop/dema-webshop/README.md

 3. Click “Reject All” — verify no request to `/api/recommendations` is made and highlights show non-personalized content.
 4. Click “Customize” → enable “Preferences” only — set a category on `/products?category=...`, go back home — highlights reorder but still no server fetch.
 5. Enable “Analytics” or “Marketing” — reload home — verify a request is made to `/api/recommendations` and highlights may show “For you”.
-6. Clear consent with `localStorage.removeItem('cookie-consent')` and reload to repeat.
+6. Clear consent with `sessionStorage.removeItem('cookie-consent')` and reload to repeat.

 ## 📈 Monitoring & Analytics